Spec →

 Open spec.

 Free tier — five agents, thirty req/min, signing and verification with no caveats.
-The signature spec and SDK are public, so anyone can build a verifier today.
+The signature spec and SDK are public, so anyone can register an agent or build a verifier today — no signup, no dashboard.

 // for builders